mochajs/mocha/docs/index.md

 ```

 ### Exports

+The `exports` interface allows for organizing tests in a modular fashion.
+It is particularly useful in larger projects where test suites can be segmented into different files.

+**Note**: The `exports` interface is not supported in browser environments.
+This limitation arises because browsers handle module exports differently from Node.js.
+If you intend to run tests in a browser, consider using the BDD or TDD interfaces, which are fully supported.

 The **Exports** interface is much like Mocha's predecessor [expresso][].
 The keys `before`, `after`, `beforeEach`, and `afterEach` are special-cased, object values are suites, and function values are test-cases: